 - DO NOT SHAKE IN A COCKTAIL SHAKER, unless you want a foamy mess all over your kitchen.

-Nutrition: This summer spritz recipe is very low in calories, had no added sugar, and is a great alternative to plain water and artificially flavored drinks.
-The nutrition information below was calculated without added sweetener, however if you do decide to add a natural sweetener the additional sugar would be minimal for the amount of puree actually used in each glass.
+- Nutrition notes: The nutrition information below was calculated without added sweetener, however if you do decide to add a natural sweetener the additional sugar would be minimal for the amount of puree actually used in each glass.

 UPDATE: This recipe was originally posted in July 2018 and was updated in July 2021 with more photos and clearer instructions.

 This recipe is perfect because I am a certified La Croix addict!
 I never thought to put fresh fruit in plain sparkling water, I’ll definitely try this because it’s probably cheaper as well.

 I’m the same!
 However right now it’s Perrier ;).
 I hope you enjoy, the possibilities are endless for creating fresh fruit-based homemade sparkling waters.